P0L3NARUBA/.github/profile/README.md

 <img width="1050" height="350" src="https://github.com/user-attachments/assets/0ecbb89b-450f-4222-b227-5a2e7a65c498" title="DMCA">

 Recently, My GTA 5 Source Code Build guide has got DMCA'ed by Take Two.
 They even copyright striked my videos about this stuff....<br>
-So i just released the guide in my discord server, You can find the discord invite link from the organization page.
+So i just released the guide in my discord server, You can find the discord invite link from the organization page.<br>
 Or, Check out my friend's new github guide: https://github.com/voyageprofessor/gtav-sourcecode-build-guide